LEAN HUMAN RESOURCES:

 “People are the single biggest factor necessary to ensure business success.
 They drive results, access to capital and innovation.
 Jekiel’s powerful combination of Lean practice with the functional impact of Human Resources, for organizations who embrace this principle, creates sustainable growth and value creation.”

 “Seek to create an organization that attracts and retains top performers?
 It begins with building the foundation for excellence―and not just operationally.
-Human resource’s role in an organization must shift from transactional work to being vital partner in the transformation process.
+Human resource’s role in an organization must shift from transactional work to being a vital partner in the transformation process.
 Jekiel’s Lean Human Resources is a must-read for accomplishing this transition and places HR where it should be―at the center of transformation.”

 “Businesses succeed or fail on the backs of their people, and particularly by their level of motivation and inspiration from leadership.
 Leaders who wish to practice lean need to read, study and understand the thinking and practices provided by Lean Human Resources.”